Sepp Straka: Professional career

 Straka turned professional after completing college and played a number of tournaments on the 2016 PGA Tour Canada.
 He qualified for the 2017 Web.com Tour season.
 His best finish in 25 events was 7th in the El Bosque Mexico Championship.

 Straka became the first Austrian golfer to earn a PGA Tour card after finishing tied for 3rd place in the 2018 Web.com Tour Championship.
 Earlier in the year, Straka secured his first professional victory by winning the Web.com Tour's KC Golf Classic by one stroke.

 In his first season on the PGA Tour, Straka's best finish was a 3rd place at the 2019 Barbasol Championship, the alternate event to the 2019 Open Championship.
 Straka also played in his first career major championship at the 2019 U.S. Open, after finishing tied for the lowest score at the sectional qualifying in Milton, Ontario.
 An opening round of 68 left Straka in a tie for 8th, and though two over-par rounds would follow, a final round of 67 left Straka in a tie for 28th place.
 Straka finished the regular PGA Tour in 107th place on the FedEx Cup rankings, to qualify him for the 2019 FedEx Cup Playoffs and ensure he would keep his card for the 2020 season.

-Straka competed in the Men's individual event at the 2020 Summer Olympics, finishing tied-10th overall.
+Straka competed in the Men's individual event at the 2020 Summer Olympics, finishing tied for 10th overall.